 Another great market is the Village Noël de Champ de Mars.
 This has over 100 wooden chalets set up right in-front of the Eiffel Tower and is a good choice if you’re looking for wooden toys, hats, scarfs, and handcrafted jewelry.
 You will also find festive gifts, souvenirs, and decorations by artisans from across the country.
 In addition to the French cheese and roasted chestnuts, keep an eye out for other delicious treats such as Nutella-filled crepes and spice bread.
 The Christmas market takes place from December 15 and continues into the first week in January.

-One of the best Christmas markets in Europe is the one in Strasbourg.
-It’s the oldest and most famous Christmas market in France, dating back to 1570, giving the city the charming nickname of “the capital of Christmas.”
+Strasbourg is the oldest and most famous Christmas market in France, dating back to 1570, giving the city the charming nickname of “the capital of Christmas.”

 The Strasbourg Christmas Market starts in the last week of November and continues all the way until late December.
 It’s quite a magical atmosphere – the streets are decorated with Xmas lights and festive flower wreaths, and the neighboring shops go all with some pretty colorful and dramatic Christmas displays!